josmar-crwdstffng/angular/aio/content/guide/service-worker-getting-started.md

 **NOTE**: <br />
 Under the "Size" column, the requests state is `(ServiceWorker)`.
 This means that the resources are not being loaded from the network.
-Instead, they are being loaded from the service worker's cache.
+Instead, they are being loaded from the cache of the service worker.

 </div>

-### What's being cached?
+### What is being cached?

 Notice that all of the files the browser needs to render this application are cached.
 The `ngsw-config.json` boilerplate configuration is set up to cache the specific resources used by the CLI: